mantidproject/mantid/docs/source/interfaces/direct/Crystal Field Python Interface.rst

 After fitting finishes the `CrystalField` object updates automatically and contains new fitted parameter values.

-The crystal field fit function is derived from the standard Mantid fit function and allows using the fit properties described in :ref:`Fit <algm-Fit>`.
+The crystal field fit function is derived from the standard Mantid fit function and can be used with all properties described in :ref:`Fit <algm-Fit>`.

 Two step fitting
 ~~~~~~~~~~~~~~~~